 Office: MFC 4-127

-Brent E. Huffman is an assistant professor of journalism at Medill as well as a working documentary filmmaker and director of long-form television programs.
-At Medill, Huffman teaches documentary theory and production as well as long-form video storytelling on the undergraduate and graduate levels.
-He also advises on local and international documentary and long-form video projects.
+Brent E. Huffman is an associate professor of journalism at Medill as well as a working documentary filmmaker and director of long-form television programs.
+At Medill, Huffman teaches documentary theory and production as well as long-form video storytelling in the undergraduate and graduate levels.
+He also advises on local and international student documentary and long-form video projects.
 He specializes in international documentary filmmaking in Asia, Africa and the Middle East.
 Recently, he has been examining China’s international presence in Africa, Afghanistan and Pakistan.

 Huffman aims to inspire students to create documentary films and videos that push the boundaries of the medium and tell emotionally engaging stories to wide audiences.
 His students work outside their comfort zone to tell often ignored stories about life in Chicago and around the world.

 Huffman has been making documentaries examining life within China and China’s recent push into Africa, Asia and the Middle East.
 “Saving Mes Aynak,” his recent documentary, is about an ancient archaeological site in Afghanistan threatened by a Chinese state-owned copper mine.
-The film was awarded a $100,000 MacArthur Grant in 2013.
-Outreach and distribution are being handled by Kartemquin Films, producers of “Hoop Dreams” and “The Interrupters.”
-Huffman has been interviewed on dozens of domestic and international outlets about this issue including a live interview from Mes Aynak on CNN International.
-He made a short documentary for The New York Times’ prestigious Op-Docs program called “A Chinese Threat to Afghan Buddhas” that was featured on the front page of both the domestic and Chinese version of The New York Times.
-The feature-length documentary “Saving Mes Aynak” will premiere at IDFA in Amsterdam in 2014, the largest documentary film festival in the world.
-Huffman is currently making a documentary examining China’s presence in Pakistan.
+The film was awarded a $100,000 MacArthur Foundation Grant in 2013 and a $50,000 Reva and David Logan Foundation Grant in 2015.
+“Saving Mes Aynak” premiered at IDFA, the largest documentary film festival in the world.